bellflight/AVR-Docs/content/en/basic-drone-assembly/arms-and-motors/_index.md

 ![CW (black cap) and CCW (silver cap) motors](cw_and_ccw_motors.jpg)

-With that out of the way let's cover a much more intutive (in our opinion) way to determine motor rotation.
+With that out of the way let's cover a much more intuitive (in our opinion) way to determine motor rotation.
 It requires using the propellers included in your kit.
 The **silver capped propeller** is a CCW rotating propeller and is threaded in a way that it will only screw onto the CCW motors.
 The **black capped propeller** is a CW rotating propeller.
 It is threaded in a way that it will only screw onto the CW rotating motors.

 The photo below shows an example of installing a CW rotating propeller.
 Hold the propeller in place and rotate the motor in a clockwise direction.
 If the thread pattern is correct the propeller will screw onto the motor shaft and lock into place.